Probation & Parole Officers: Educational Requirements

 Job Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), the employment of correctional treatment specialists and probation officer are expected to grow at an average rate for the years 2010 to 2020, with an 18% projected growth rate (www.bls.gov).
-State and local government provide the most jobs.
-The BLS also reported that the median salary for probation officers and correctional treatment specialists was $48,190 in 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs for correctional treatment specialists and probation officers are expected to drop by about 1% for the years 2012 to 2022 (www.bls.gov) due to government funding cutbacks.
+The BLS also reported that the median salary for probation officers and correctional treatment specialists was $48,440 in 2013.